jeroenooms/opencpu-pages/_posts/2014-10-30-webutils-release-0-2.md

 As part of a larger effort to clean up and rewrite the opencpu package, some of the more general utilities will be moved into a new, separate package called [webutils](http://cran.r-project.org/web/packages/webutils/).
 The first release of webutils is now on CRAN.

 The package contains a simple http request body parser that supports `application/x-www-form-urlencoded`, `multipart/form-data`, and `application/json`.
 The multipart parser is written in pure R but surprisingly fast.
-Two demo functions are included that illustrate how to host and parse simple HTML forms (with file uploads) using either rhttpd or httpuv.
+Furthermore, two demo functions are included that illustrate how to host and parse simple HTML forms (with file uploads) using either rhttpd or httpuv.

 {% highlight r %}
 library(webutils)